OWASP/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A10-Insufficient_Logging%2526Monitoring.md

 * Establish effective monitoring and alerting such that suspicious activities are detected and responded to in a timely fashion.<br>
 * Establish or adopt an incident response and recovery plan, such as [NIST 800-61 rev 2](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final) or later.<br>

-There are commercial and open source application protection frameworks such as [OWASP AppSensor](/www-project-appsensor), web application firewalls such as ModSecurity with the [OWASP ModSecurity Core Rule Set](/www-project-modsecurity-core-rule-set), and log correlation software with custom dashboards and alerting.
+There are commercial and open source application protection frameworks such as [OWASP AppSensor](/www-project-appsensor) ([old wiki](https://wiki.owasp.org/index.php/OWASP_AppSensor_Project)), web application firewalls such as ModSecurity with the [OWASP ModSecurity Core Rule Set](/www-project-modsecurity-core-rule-set), and log correlation software with custom dashboards and alerting.

 {%- include t10_subsection.html token="exampleAttackScenarios" pos="left" -%}
 **Scenario #1**: An open source project forum software run by a small team was hacked using a flaw in its software.
 The attackers managed to wipe out the internal source code repository containing the next version, and all of the forum contents.
 Although source could be recovered, the lack of monitoring, logging or alerting led to a far worse breach.
 The forum software project is no longer active as a result of this issue.<br>